mfuglum/kybfarm/README.md

 - A Raspberry Pi or similar device for edge computing.
 - Sensors and actuators compatible with the platform.
   - See section on RS485 adapter configuration for Modbus communication.
-- raspi-gpio installed for GPIO configuration on the edge computer.
+- raspi-gpio installed for General Purpose Input/Output (GPIO) configuration on the edge computer.
 - Ensure the server IP address is available by configuring the network or installing Tailscale or ZeroTier.

 ## Configuration